 Guest Data is the key element that helps your restaurant's customer service break barriers and reach new heights.
 Powerful guest insights help restaurants gain an in-depth insight into and gain a deep understanding of their customers' behavior, enabling them to provide a personalised and tailored guest experience.

 Servers must also be encouraged to add special notes about each guest and reservation as and when required and attach customized tags like "VIP", "high-spender" or more to each guest to ensure that their current and upcoming experiences at your restaurant are smooth.
 The aim should always be to collect as much data as possible and use it to provide the best customer service possible.
 If you're unsure of how to collect this data, various online reservation systems now come equipped with advanced analytics and reporting features that can help you gather crucial guest data.

 One of the most pivotal guest data point is feedback.
 Listening to what your customers have to say about their experience can help you identify problem areas (or even winning areas) about your service that you are currently unaware about.
 Use post-dining reviews to gather crucial feedback and analyze it on a daily basis to improve your customer service.

 Lastly, guest data can help you not only in providing an enhanced service to customers during their dining experience, but can also keep them coming back for more through targeted messaging.
-Advanced CRM systems can help you segment and target your customers accordingly to make them feel special and keep them coming back for more.
+Advanced CRM systems or restaurant automation platforms can help you segment and target your customers accordingly to make them feel special and keep them coming back for more.
 Have a few loyal customers?
 Send them a special discount.
 These little additions to your service experience will help your restaurant build a loyal list of customers.

 Increasing Revenue with Customer Service